 The bad news is that large portions of commercially prepared gluten-free foods are made using soy flour.
 I cannot emphasize enough that soy is not the health food that you think it is.
-If you are still using soy, I urge you to consider how some studies are linking soy to serious health conditions including:

 Coconut flour is a healthy and delicious alternative for most anyone who is allergic to nuts, wheat, milk or other common foods that trigger sensitivities.
 Because so few people are allergic to coconut, it is regarded as hypoallergenic.

 If you are looking for a gluten-free way to make your favorite baked foods, using coconut flour is a delicious, safe, healthy, relatively low-cost, and easy way to do it.
 You can make a variety of breads and pastries using little more than coconut flour, eggs, and coconut oil!

 Coconut Flour: The Secret Weapon

 Food contains two types of carbohydrate: digestible and non-digestible.
 Digestible carbohydrate consists of starch and sugar and provides calories.
 Non-digestible carbohydrate is the fiber and provides NO calories.
 Coconut meat is composed primarily of non-digestible fiber with a beneficial amount of water and smart oil.